Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: A Motivating Example

 For each reported conflict, \toolba locates the responsible \emph{def}-change, and mines the contributing branch for developers' exemplar edit $E$ applied to adjust existing \emph{use}s of the changed entity.
 As shown in Table~\ref{tab:example}(b), the edit example is extracted from $l$ by \toolb, because that edit adjusts usage of \codefont{TypeSerializerConfig}---the renamed class.
 The edit $E$ not only updates references to the old class/constructor, but also revises a related variable \codefont{typeSerializerConfig}, a literal ``\codefont{type-serializer}'', and a method call \codefont{addTypeSerializer(...)}. \toolba then derives a transformation pattern $P$ from $E$, by abstracting away irrelevant edit detail and/or program context.

-For the responsible \emph{use}-introduction of each conflict, \toolba tentatively establishes context matching between $P$ and the edit location.
-If the matching succeeds, \toolba customizes $P$ by generating edit operations with respect to the matched context. \toolb then applies those operations to transform code.
-As shown in Table~\ref{tab:example}(d), the context-to-handle is different from the original edit context (see Table~\ref{tab:example}(b)): it uses a different variable (\codefont{name2} vs.~\codefont{name}), and invokes a different method (\codefont{getAttribute(...)} vs.~\codefont{retrieveAttribu\-te(...)}).
-Albeit the differences, \toolb still resolves the conflict by mimicking developers' coding practices.
+For the responsible \emph{use}-introduction of each conflict, \toolba establishes context matching between $P$ and the edit location.
+If a match is found, \toolba customizes $P$ by creating edit operations with respect to the matched context. \toolb then applies those operations to transform code.
+As shown in Table~\ref{tab:example}(d), the context-to-handle is different from the original edit context (see Table~\ref{tab:example}(b)): it uses a different variable (\codefont{name2} vs.~\codefont{name}), and calls a different method (\codefont{getAttribute(...)} vs.~\codefont{retrieveAttribu\-te(...)}).
+However, \toolb could resolve the conflict by mimicking developers' edits.

 In addition to \toolba, our tool also integrates a rule-based transformation approach \toolbb.
 This is because there are scenarios where $l$ and $r$ do not have exemplar edit $E$ in response to \emph{def}-changes, making \toolba less useful. \toolbb can opportunistically suggest resolutions when \toolba does not work, to mitigate the limitation of example-based transformation.
 For the merging scenario described above, \toolb suggests two alternative resolutions for developers to review (see Table~\ref{tab:example}(c)--(d)).